-Once there is a reasonable ground to suspect by an entity that a transaction or attempted transaction constitutes crime proceeds, the entity must immediately report to the relevant authority.
-The authority saddled with the duty to receive Report of Suspicious Transactions is the Financial Intelligence Unit (FIU).
+Once there is a reasonable ground to suspect an entity that a transaction or attempted transaction constitutes crime proceeds, the entity must immediately report to the relevant authority.
+The authority saddled with the duty to receive Reports of Suspicious Transactions is the Financial Intelligence Unit (FIU).
 The reporting entity can report Suspicious Transactions to the Federal Intelligence Unit through electronic means or any other means approved by the FIU.

 Confidentiality on Suspicious Transaction Reports under the UAE AML